CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 You should be able to run your Docker image locally (e.g., on the machine you built it, or for CLAIRE with the remote Docker Engine on our `claire-build-machine`).
-It will be hard to debug your image on Run:ai if you can't even run it locally.
+It will be hard to debug your image on SCITAS if you can't even run it locally.
 The simple checks below will be enough.

 ```bash